decentralisedkev/Neo-Go-API/README.md

 Below you will find a list of requested features gathered from surveying the community.

-[ x ] Node Latency
+[ - ] Node Latency

-[ x ] GetBlock, GetPeers, GetRawMempool, GetVersion
+[ - ] GetBlock, GetPeers, GetRawMempool, GetVersion

 [ - ] Node Stability